 - Social media: Follow our organisation’s activities on Twitter, Facebook, LinkedIn, and YouTube.

 Chat with Other Community Members

-The Carpentries Slack is where our community members connect with each other, and where we share resources and opportunities to participate.
+The Carpentries Slack (you can create an account by following this link) is where our community members connect with each other, and where we share resources and opportunities to participate.
 If Slack is new to you, our Slack Quickstart Guide will help you to set up your profile and workspace, and give you an overview of how we use the platform on a day-to-day basis.
 All new members to Slack are automatically added to the following Slack channels:

 - #general: main channel to discuss all things Carpentries, excluding recruitment of workshop volunteers.
 Everyone can post here.